Consistency of common spatial estimators under spatial confounding: Conditional and marginal consistency, and Proof of Theorem

+For $g(\cdot)$ and $h(\cdot)$ as in (\ref{eq:gh}) and $\Sigma^{-1}$ approximated as in (\ref{eq:eigen}), we have the following approximate expression of the GLS bias predicted by the theoretical eigenfunction analysis:

+From the form of the theoretically predicted approximate bias, it is clear that the bias goes to zero as $n \to \infty$ if $L$, the number of eigenfunctions included in $\bg(\cdot)$ and $\bh(\cdot)$, and the corresponding coefficients, remain constant.
+We now compare the exact and the eigen-expansion-based expressions of the bias given respectively in (\ref{eq:exact}) and (\ref{eq:biasrkhs}) of the GLS estimator in a numerical study.

-In this simulation, we investigate the performance of a Generalized Least Squares (GLS) estimator using eigenfunction expansions to empirically demonstrate the GLS consistency result of Section \ref{sec:fixed}.
-The Theorem therein relied on the existence of eigenfunctions of the assumed covariance structure, which in practice often do not admit closed-form expressions.
-However, in the case of a one-dimensional location generated according to a Gaussian distribution, the double-exponential covariance function \textit{does} have analytic expressions for the eigenfunctions and eigenvalues.
+The expression in (\ref{eq:biasrkhs}) and the proof of Theorem \ref{thm:gls} relied on the eigenfunctions of the assumed covariance structure, which in practice often do not admit closed-form expressions.
+However, in the case of one-dimensional locations generated according to a Gaussian sampling density $f_s$, a squared-exponential covariance function \textit{does} have analytic expressions for the eigenfunctions and eigenvalues.

 Our simulation is structured as follows.
-For $n=3,000$, we generate $n$ locations from a $N(0, \sigma^2=1)$ distribution.
-On these points, we calculate the double-exponential kernel as
+For $n=3,000$, we generate $n$ locations $S_1,\ldots,S_n$ from a $N(0,1)$ distribution.
+On these points, we calculate the squared-exponential kernel as

-where we take $l=1$.
+where we take $\phi=1/2$.
 As given in \cite{rasmussen}, this kernel $K$ has eigenvalues

 and eigenfunctions